AlbShar/ubereats/README.md

 # UberEats

-The site for searching some dishes from different countries.
+The site for searching and ordering some dishes of different countries.

 ## Demo